Thoughts on the Red Line: The Extended Edition

 "That's why I'm talking to you.
 You are one of the rare people who can separate your observation from your preconception.
 You see what is, where most people see what they expect."

-Now, that sounds kind of obvious, doesn't it?
+That sounds kind of obvious, doesn't it?
 Don't we all see things as they are?
 Isn't that what seeing is?
 I don't know about you, but I really can't imagine an English-speaker actually not understanding English just because it's coming from the mouth of someone unexpected.
 Surely our perception of the world is more reliable than that.
 But our preconceptions and prejudices do have a lot of power in shaping the way we see things, albeit typically in much more subtle ways than that blatant example from East of Eden.
 And our expectations of what we will see can be especially dangerous because we generally don't realize that those expectations exist, and so we're unaware of how they're affecting our perception.
 We just think the world that we see and experience is the world that is out there, which sounds straightforward enough.
 How could it be any other way?

 When I was preparing for my walk, I found that many of my friends and family, and even people I had just met, were very concerned about my safety.
 I would be out on the road for months with little protection against people who might want to hurt me or rob me, not to mention the danger I could face from wild animals, bad drivers, and severe weather.
 Some people thought it was utterly foolish to even attempt such a journey, while others tried to convince me that I should at least carry a gun to defend myself against all the crazies I would surely meet out there.
 And it's not hard to understand why these people were so worried.
 Just flip on the television or open a newspaper, and you're hit with a barrage of stories about all the awful things people do to each other every day.
 The picture of the world painted by the news is quite grim.
 And it's not just the news, either.
 After all, the media is ratings-driven: they're just presenting the stories that attract an audience.
 There's something deep in human nature that is drawn to those negative stories, maybe something rooted in our ancient survival instincts: a drive to keep track of the dangers around us so we can better avoid them.
 A lot of people have entire mental catalogs of stories about the bad things that have happened to people they know, and they use those stories to make decisions about what is and isn't safe to do.
 And, honestly, this seems like a reasonable approach.
 Collect whatever information you can about what happens to various people in various situations, and then you can make informed decisions about similar situations in your life.
 How could such a simple, logical process lead you astray?

 Well, I'm here to tell you that it can, and that it does on a regular basis.
 Despite all the seemingly well-founded concerns for my safety, I'm happy to report that I was not murdered on my walk.
 In fact, not only was I not murdered, I also wasn't hurt, stolen from, or threatened even once in the five months I spent out on the road1.
 And it goes well beyond a simple lack of negative interactions with strangers.
 I was also quite dependent on the kindness of strangers on my walk.
 Each night, when the sun was getting low in the sky, I would go up to the nearest house, knock on the door, and ask if I could camp in that person's yard.
 I was completely reliant on someone I had never met before taking a chance on me and letting me sleep in their yard for the night, and, of course, not killing me while I slept.
 I figured that I would have to ask around several times each night, but that I would eventually find somewhere to stay.
 Well, it turns out that three-quarters of the people I asked let me stay with them, and the majority of them invited me in for dinner, or let me take a shower or do my laundry, or even let me stay in their guest room for the night.
 Some people would cook me breakfast the next morning and pack me a lunch to take on the road.
 People would check in on me after I left to make sure I was doing okay.
 One woman even cried when we were saying goodbye.
 I got to join in on family barbecues, family bonfires, family movie nights, and family hot tub time.
 People took me on tours of their towns, made their favorite foods for me, fed me from their gardens, and performed music for me.
 They'd often apologize to me for their house being messy.
 Can you believe that?
 They took me, a total vagrant, in off the streets on a moment's notice, completely unplanned; they fed me dinner, were far nicer to me than they had any reason to be, and yet they still felt the need to apologize for having not tidied things up before I got there.
 Now that's some pretty incredible hospitality, and yet no one seems to know that it really exists out there.
-Obviously I had some faith in people from the start, otherwise I wouldn't have done this walk in the first place, but even so, I was completely blown away by the generosity and kindness that I found day after day after day.
+Obviously I had some faith in people from the start — otherwise I wouldn't have tried this walk in the first place — but even so, I was completely blown away by the generosity and kindness that I found day after day after day.
 And it wasn't just the people I approached for help.
 People would pull their cars over when they spotted me on the road to make sure I was all right, or to give me some food or water, or even money to help me on my way.
 Some of them thought I was homeless and in need of assistance; others were just curious, but then became really excited and supportive when I told them what I was doing.
 People would start rooting through their cars in search of something useful they could give me, so great was their desire to help me in some way.

 The contrast between the America that we see on the news and the America that I saw in person was unbelievable.
 I was, and still am, completely shocked by how blind we can be to the goodness that surrounds us.
 How is it possible to be so unaware of something so prevalent?
 Do people keep their inner kindness hidden from one another?
 Maybe we just never give ourselves a chance to see people's better sides in the first place.
 Maybe our expectations about how bad people can be are keeping us away from the very situations where we can experience their goodness.
 Whatever the explanation, I can only begin to wonder how much we miss out on every day, and how much we limit ourselves, because of unfounded fears based on unrepresentative stories that we hear on the news or from our friends, or even that we witness ourselves.
 When we let fear take control of our decision-making, we introduce a new and very real type of danger into our lives: the danger of not experiencing much of what the world has to offer us.
 Human existence is a pretty extraordinary thing, and it's all too easy to let the remarkable opportunities it provides pass us by and leave us in the dust.

-Now, I don't claim to be any better than anyone else at seeing the world in an objective way; it's just that I had no other choice when I was on my walk.
+It's not like I'm any better than anyone else at seeing the world in an objective way; it's just that I had no other choice when I was on my walk.
 Under normal circumstances, our preconceptions filter the very experiences and interactions that we have in the first place.
 For example, if someone I've just met makes a comment to me that I find offensive, I'm likely to try to get out of the conversation, walk away from the person, grumble something like "People like that are just what's wrong with the world today", and try to avoid future contact with them.
 I've seemingly made a judgment about that person based on some concrete piece of information about them, but I've also prevented myself from ever learning anything else about that person.
 Maybe they're offensive to me in that one way, but deeply kind and compassionate in other ways.
 It seems obvious to say that every one of us has a lot of good and bad traits all mixed together, and yet we regularly characterize people in a black-and-white way, as good or bad, depending on whatever little information we know about them.

 But the situations I was in on my walk forced me, over and over again, to realize how foolish it is to write people off so quickly when you learn something about them you don't like.
 I ended up staying with some people whose values differed greatly from mine in one way or another, people whom I might have written off as bad people under different circumstances, and yet I had to recognize that they were also people who would take in a total stranger and care for him.
 No matter what they were like in other regards, there was at least a part of them that was kind and generous and loving, and that's probably true of almost everyone in this world, even the people we really can't stand, whose beliefs and actions offend us to our very core.
 It's hard to keep that in mind, though, and it doesn't help that our first encounters with people are often in situations that accentuate their negative traits.
 I was thinking about this the other day on the subway, when a couple sitting right behind me was talking really loudly about the most inane things.
 They wouldn't shut up, and I kind of started to hate them, but then I realized that there were probably people just like them I met on my trip, but instead of sitting in front of them on the train, I was asking them if I could stay in their yard, and they were perfectly happy to oblige.
 Who knows what sort of people the loud talkers really were?
 To me, they just seemed inconsiderate of their fellow passengers, but had I encountered them in different circumstances perhaps I would have a totally different opinion of them.
 These experiences have made me realize how my preconceptions about people who hold certain beliefs or act in certain ways have been keeping me from seeing those people as they truly are, and from appreciating, and enjoying, many wonderful things about them.